These healthy Strawberry Banana Popsicles are smooth, creamy, healthy frozen treats made with only 4 ingredients.

 Freeze overnight until the popsicles are set and frozen.

-Yes, you can add a hard chocolate shell onto the frozen popsicles.
-First, lay parchment paper on a plate that fit into your freezer.
+Yes, you can add a hard chocolate shell to the frozen popsicles.
+First, lay parchment paper on a plate that fits into your freezer.

 Then melt 1 cup of vegan dark chocolate chips or 70% cocoa chocolate with 1 teaspoon of coconut oil.
 Stir until the chocolate mixture is shiny and completely melted.